Contributing

 The server script also serves the built React app.
 You'll need to manually refresh the browser to get updates whenever you make changes.

-This Contributing document is adapted from the Contributing Guides Template.
+This Contributing document is adapted from .